-- (3) connector for C-LDX-LLH cable - (4) cooling water flow fittings for 4 mm flexible cables - (5) and (6) monitoring base connector (5) and laser connector (6) for direct voltage measurement on the laser.
+- (2) connector for C-TC-3-LLH cable for Peltier junction and thermistor sensor - (3) connector for C-LDX-LLH cable - (4) cooling water flow fittings for 4 mm flexible cables - (5) and (6) monitoring base connector (5) and laser connector (6) for direct voltage measurement on the laser.
 The cables are not supplied by ALPES LASERS as this is a non-standard measurement.
-1
+2